 The Ghibli Museum was first forced to close on February 25th, 2020 through July 2020 when Japan declared a state of emergency.
 It was forced to temporarily shut its doors once more from April 25th through early June 2021 due to another state of emergency.

 But even with this massive loss of revenue, the Ghibli Museum still had to complete regular maintenance and repairs.
 These are, after all, necessary to keep the building and its massive collection in good repair.

-In response to the Ghibli Museum’s financial hardships the city of Mitaka started a crowdfunding campaign on July 16th with the goal of raising 10,000,000 yen (or about $91,000) in donations meant to keep the Ghibli Museum afloat.
-However, by the end of the weekend they had raised over 22,000,000 yen (or $200,000).
-The campaign will continue through January 31, 2022, but to date the crowdfunding campaign has raised roughly 225% of its goal.
+In response to the Ghibli Museum’s financial hardships, the city of Mitaka started a crowdfunding campaign on July 16th.
+Its goal was to raise 10,000,000 yen (or about $91,000) in donations meant to keep the Ghibli Museum afloat.

 If you happen to be near Mitaka City and would like to visit the Studio Ghibli Museum yourself, the museum is open most days from 10:00 am until 6:00 pm.
 Tickets are available online in limited quantities and must be purchased in advance through the museum’s website.

-Clearly the love for Studio Ghibli and the Ghibli Museum runs deep in Mitaka City and throughout Japan, and we hope that this crowdfunding campaign will keep the museum going until business can get back to normal and we all have chances to visit the Ghibli Museum for ourselves for many more years to come.
+Clearly the love for Studio Ghibli and the Ghibli Museum runs deep in Mitaka City and throughout Japan.
+We hope that this crowdfunding campaign will keep the museum going until business can get back to normal.
+That way, we all have chances to visit the Ghibli Museum for ourselves for many more years to come.

 Have you visited the Studio Ghibli Museum yourself?
 Which display or exhibit was your favorite or which do you most want to see for yourself one day?
-Which Ghibli film have you watched the most number of times?
+Will you be contributing to the museum’s crowdfunding now that they’ve opened donations to international Ghibli fans?
 Let us know in the comments!